Buy a Determination Chinese/Japanese Scroll

 Faith / Trusting in the Unseen Scroll

-信念 express the idea of "having a belief", or "trusting in the unseen".
+信念 expresses the idea of “having a belief” or “trusting in the unseen.”

 信念 could also be translated as beliefs or convictions.